-11. Conclusion
+9. Conclusion

-This tutorial first introduced the μ Tasker simulator's capabilities to execute the demo project software on a simulated M5223X.
+This tutorial first introduced the μ Tasker simulator's capabilities to execute the demo project software on a simulated i.MX RT board.
 It showed the basics of working with the simulator and its Ethernet capabilities before turning attention to running the same project on a target board.